AliceWreath/fire_red_tracker_project/README.md

 ## Soul Link / Nuzlocke context

 In a **Nuzlocke** run, the player may only catch the first Pokémon encountered in each new area, and any Pokémon that faints is considered dead and must be released.
-The encounter panel makes it easy to see at a glance which Pokémon are available before stepping into grass.
-The first-encounter tracker automatically records the area's encounter and updates it to "caught" when the Pokémon appears in the party.
+The encounter panel shows which Pokémon are available before stepping into grass.
+The first-encounter tracker records the area's encounter automatically and updates it to "caught" when the Pokémon joins the party.
+The route completion board gives an at-a-glance view of all zones in the run: which have been completed, which were failed, and which haven't been entered yet.
+The alerts overlay fires toasts for zone entries, faints, shiny encounters, and party wipes so nothing goes unnoticed — even when looking away from the game.

 A **Soul Link** is a Nuzlocke variant played with a partner: each player's catches are paired with their partner's catch from the same route.
 If one linked Pokémon faints, both must be released.
 The aggregator automates this in two layers: